rakeshdhote/Udacity-Self_Driving_Car_NanoDegree/P4_Advanced_Lane_Finding/ReadMe.md

 * Keep track of lane detection in previous frame
 * Check if the curvatures over different frames are in close range
 * Check if the lanes are roughly parallel

-* Incoporate other light/enviornmental/road conditions such as faded lines, exiting a highway, potholes, bumps, etc.
+The developed pipeline may fail under complex combinations of light/enviornmental/road conditions such as faded lines, exiting a highway, potholes, bumps, etc.

 - - -